The complaints process at the University

 If you feel distressed about your situation you can get support from Welfare or Counselling staff.

-Please note that the Complaints Resolution Unit does not have a role to play in managing your complaint while there is another university process available to you.
-For example, we cannot look at your grade in a Unit unless you have applied for and received an outcome from the Review of Grade process.
+Please note that we do not have a role to play in managing your complaint while there is another university process available to you.

 You have tried to resolve your matter and have been through the university processes relating to your complaint or your complaint is about a serious matter.
-If you still feel there is an issue you can approach the Complaints Resolution Unit (opens in a new window) to have your matter reviewed.
+If you still feel there is an issue you can approach the CRU (opens in a new window) to have your matter reviewed.

-You can contact the Complaints Resolution Unit by phone, letter or email, or download and submit our handy complaint form (DOCX, 219.34 KB)(opens in a new window).
+You can contact us by phone or email, or download and submit our complaint form (DOCX, 222.53 KB)(opens in a new window).
 The complaint form will help you to define what the problem is, and will tell us what you have already done to try and resolve it.
 It will also guide you in the types of information needed to support your complaint.

 You are able to take your complaint to an external agency at any time; however we would appreciate the opportunity to resolve the matter first.